 - Objectors have an advantage

 - Since we see the objections as independent of each other, responding effectively to one objection leaves the credibility of the other objections intact.
-By contrast, flaws in one part of the proposal affect the credibility of the whole.
+By contrast, because of the halo effect, flaws in one part of the proposal degrade the credibility of the whole.

 - Objections might not be logically consistent